Assassin's Creed: Story arcs

 In Assassin's Creed Valhalla, Earth is facing yet another disaster, as its magnetic field has been continually strengthening since Desmond's activation of the global aurora borealis device eight years prior.
 Layla exhumes the remains of Eivor Varinsdottir, a 9th-century Viking, and from her memories, she learns of an Isu temple in Norway.
 Layla travels to the temple and enters the Grey, a virtual world created by the Isu, where she meets both the Reader (implied to be Desmond's preserved consciousness) and Basim Ibn Ishaq, a Hidden One and the reincarnation of the Isu Loki, who was trapped in the Grey by Eivor.
 Basim helps Layla stop the disaster but then abandons her in the Grey and escapes back to the real world, where he joins the modern-day Assassins.
 In Assassin's Creed Mirage, the Assassins use a sample of Basim's DNA to relive his memories of his time as a Hidden One during the Islamic Golden Age, in order to learn more about his nature as a reborn Isu.
+In Assassin's Creed Shadows, the Assassins relive the memories of Fujibayashi Naoe, a shinobi Assassin, and Yasuke, a samurai, during Japan's Azuchi–Momoyama period in the late sixteenth century.
+Unlike previous installments, the game does not introduce a new Isu artifact or significantly advance the Isu storyline, instead establishing a new direction for the modern-day narrative through the Animus Hub.
+However, Naoe discovers Isu-related glyphs and an ancient Isu structure, allowing her to establish contact with the Assassin Brotherhood.